shahan-analytics/fraud-risk-analytics/dataset/README.md

   `is_fraud` (boolean flag)
   `fraud_type` (category of fraud, if applicable)

-The dataset is pre-engineered with behavioural risk features, enabling deeper analysis of transaction anomalies and fraud patterns without requiring model development.
+The dataset is pre-engineered with behavioural risk features commonly used in fraud detection systems, enabling analysis of transaction anomalies at scale.

+The volume and structure of the data simulate real-time transaction streams processed in modern financial systems, allowing realistic exploration of fraud risk patterns and operational analytics.

+---

+### Usage
+To reproduce this project:

+1. Download the dataset from Kaggle
+2. Upload the dataset to AWS S3
+3. Load the data into Snowflake using the SQL scripts in `/sql`
+4. Perform data validation and transformation
+5. Execute analytical queries to evaluate fraud patterns and risk indicators